gwimbrow/mslto/README.md

 Reactivity is established on the fly, whenever any node references any property that is "visible" through its `props` object, following the rule of prototypal chaining (that is, if the referenced property exists somewhere in the tree structure either belonging to or "above" that object: see [this explainer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain) if prototypal inheritance is confusing).

-In mslto, nodes delegate both *get* and *set* operations to their parent if they do not own a referenced property.
-For vanilla JavaScript objects, a *set* operation instead defines a new property for a child, rather than updating that property on the parent:
+In mslto, nodes delegate both *get* and *set* operations to an ancestor if they do not own a referenced property.
+For vanilla JavaScript objects, a *set* operation instead defines a new property for a child, rather than updating that property on the ancestor:

 ```js
 // in vanilla JavaScript: